kumahq/kuma-website/docs/docs/4.4.4/policies/retry.md

   - when server won't respond at all (disconnect/reset/read timeout),
   - when server resets the stream with a `REFUSED_STREAM` error code.
   :::
+- **`retriableMethods`** (optional)

+  A list of HTTP methods in which a request's method must be contained before that request can be retried.
+The default behavior is that all methods are retriable.

 ### GRPC